• Skip to primary navigation

 TurboTax Alternatives

-Since TurboTax has been around since the mid-80s, it’s definitely one of the most well-known companies out there today.
+TurboTax has been around since the mid-80s and it’s definitely one of the most well-known tax prep companies out there today.

 If that’s where you’re at — ready to look elsewhere — you’ve come to the right place.
-Let's talk about the TurboTax alternatives.
+Let's talk about some TurboTax alternatives.

 Before you shop around for a new tax software, look over the chart below to learn about additional options, pricing, and more.